Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 ## User Permissions:

 Every user has certain permissions.
 If they are not a super (cool, awesome) user and they haven't requested any permissions then they get the default set.
-User permissions is important because it allows them to access endpoints in the API that they didnt have access to before.
+User permissions is important because it allows them to access endpoints in the API that they didn't have access to before.

 **List of current permissions:**